email: info(at)go-eu.com

 renewal or even validity can be jeopardised because the purpose of your stay must still exist.

-Best for: operational EU businesses prioritizing stability, reputation, and a strong local economy.
+Best for: operational EU businesses ability, reputation, and, reputation, and a strong local economy.

-Lithuania combines moderate headline tax rates with a modern, business-friendly environment and is increasingly popular for
+Lithuania combines moderate tax rates with a modern environment and is growing, and is increasingly popular for

 There isn’t a published “minimum days per year” rule like in some countries,

-but extended long absence that undermines the activity for which the residence permit was granted can lead to refusal of renewal or even cancellation.
+But an extended absence the activity for which activity for which the residence permit was granted can lead to the refusal of renewal or even to cancellation.

-Best for: tech and service businesses needing EU structure, stable compliance, and a modern business ecosystem.
+Best for: tech and service businesses that need an EU structure, stable compliance, and a modern business ecosystem.

 Montenegro is Europe-only but not an EU member (candidate country).
-It remains relevant due to low corporate taxes and a
+It to reduced corporate due to low corporate taxes and a

 relatively straightforward system.
 It can work for Europe-focused structures that do not depend on EU benefits.
 Foreigners and non-residents can incorporate a business there under the same conditions as locals.